Skip to main content

 Assistant Professor (School of Religion)

 Alexandra Grieser is trained in the Academic Study of Religion, Rhetoric and German Literature at the University of Tuebingen.
 She worked as a researcher and lecturer in the Study of Religion at the University of Bremen, the LMU Munich and the University of Groningen (The Netherlands).
-PhD (University of Tubingen/LMU Munich: Transformations of Immortality.
-Changing Plausibility Patterns in Modern Religion, Peter Lang, 2008.
-Studies how imaginations of immortality change over the last 200 years in European culture and introduces "plausibility patterns" as a way of studying religious repertoires in modernity.
-Research interest: Methods and Theories in the Study of Religion; interferences between the history of religion and the history of science; the Aesthetics of Religion; European Pluralism since 1800; Religion and Literature/Media; the History and Theory of Knowledge (in religion, science and art).
+Her PhD (University of Tubingen/LMU Munich: Transformations of Immortality.
+Changing Plausibility Patterns in Modern Religion, Peter Lang, 2008) studies religious change through the lens of "immortality", and how practices and imaginations interact in this turn away from taken-for-granted eschatologies.
+A concept of "plausibility patterns" is introduced to enable adequate studies of how people engage with religion in multiple ways.
+It is a constructive contribution to the critical debate about the limited understanding of religion as belief or individual experience.
+Focusing on material from around 1800 in German-speaking areas, it is shown how Immortality lost its plausibility in many contexts; yet, in the context of poetry and popular culture, the ideologization of war and heroism, literary fields such as "biographies of dying" in the context of the limits of scientific medicine, eco-centred funeral practices and Buddhist end-of-life care, as well as transhumanist visions of minds living on in robots, the religious repertoire of a life beyond death lives on and unfolds is formative potential.
+Research interest: Methods and Theories in the Study of Religion; intersections between the history of religion and the history of science; the Aesthetics of Religion; European Pluralism since 1800; Religion and Literature/Media; the History and Theory of Knowledge (in religion, science and art).
 As a co-founder of an international research network on the innovative approach of an Aesthetics of Religion, she introduced the concept internationally (Aesthetics of Religion: A Connective Concept, De Gruyter 2017).
-Her current research focuses on the use of scientific imagery in religion and non-religion (aesthetics of the secular), and on the intersection of religion and technology (transhumanism) in the light of a changing knowledge culture.
+Research focused on the use of scientific imagery in the context of worldview production (aesthetics of the secular), and on the intersection of religion and media, religion and technology (transhumanism) in the light of a changing knowledge culture.
+The latest project develops the relationship between a stated global mental health crisis and the engagement with neo-spiritual (body) practices.
+The focus is on diverse free-dance movements, which relate to the life-reform movement of the 1920s, the development of modern subjectivities, and waves of seeking individual and societal healing by engaging in liberating body practices.
 Prof. Grieser accepts applications from engaged prospect Research Master or PhD students in these areas.
-Current PhD Projects: "Religion without God": The religious writings of quantum physicist Werner Heisenberg
+PhD Projects: "Religion without God": The religious writings of quantum physicist Werner Heisenberg (completed)

 Aesthetics of Religion Cultural history of religion History of Science, Science and Religion Religion & Literature Religion and Theory Religion in the Public Sphere Religion, Modernity and Identity Religious Pluralism